 Magnesium helps move blood sugar into your muscles and dispose of lactate, which can build up during exercise and cause fatigue (

-One study in 2,570 women associated higher magnesium intake with increased muscle mass and power (
+One older study of 2,570 women associated higher magnesium intake with increased muscle mass and power (

-However, more studies are needed, as some research suggests that supplementing doesn’t help athletes or active people with normal magnesium levels (
+However, more studies are needed, as some research suggests that supplementing doesn’t help athletes or active people with adequate magnesium levels (

 Magnesium supplements have been shown to enhance exercise performance in several studies, but results are mixed.